eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

    next to impossible for us to fix anything without knowing the operating system and the version number of the platform.

-   If at all possible, you should create a repeatable, stanalone testcase that doesn't involve any third-party classes.
+   If at all possible, you should create a repeatable, standalone testcase that doesn't involve any third-party classes.

    To streamline this process, we ship a base class for testcases